Control of kinetic opinion dynamics in popularity-adaptive social networks: Numerical experiments

 \section{Numerical experiments}

-In this Section we present a set of numerical experiments aimed at illustrating the behavior of the proposed model and analyzing the joint evolution of contacts and opinions when the control mechanisms introduced in the previous sections are active.
+In this Section we present a set of numerical experiments aimed at illustrating the behavior of the proposed model and analyzing the joint evolution of contacts and opinions in the presence of the control mechanisms introduced in the previous sections.

-For the numerical approximation of the Boltzmann-type equation~\eqref{eq:boltzc} in the Fokker--Planck regime~\eqref{eq:fp}--\eqref{eq:fpv}, we adopt a Monte Carlo–type strategy.
-In particular, we rely on an asymptotic stochastic particle method suitable for kinetic equations in the quasi-invariant limit, introducing the discrete update
+In the multi-population setting described above, the state of the system is given by a family of distribution functions $\{f_\ell(v,c,t)\}_{\ell}$, one for each population, whose evolution is governed by a system of Boltzmann-type equations~\eqref{eq:boltzc} coupled through cross-interaction operators.
+In the Fokker--Planck regime~\eqref{eq:fpv}, we approximate this system by means of a Monte Carlo–type strategy based on an asymptotic stochastic particle method, suitable for kinetic equations in the quasi-invariant limit.